 - You can claim deductions for stamp duty and registration charges only once.

-- You must not sell your house within 5 years of possession to claim tax deduction on your home loan.
+- You must not sell your house within 5 years of possession to claim a tax deduction on your home loan.

 Home Loan Tax Benefits under Section 80EE- Interest Deductions

-Under Section 80E, you will get tax benefits on the interest amount.
-So here are the features of this tax benefit:
+Under Section 80 EE, taxpayers will get tax benefits on the interest amount.
+Some of the features of this tax benefits are:

-- Under Section 24(b), you can tax benefits over and above the existing exemption of Rs.2 lakhs.
+- Under Section 24(b), you can get tax benefits over and above the existing exemption of Rs.2 lakhs.

 Tax Deduction for Joint Home Loan